sciwork/swportal/content/pages/project.rst

 - **Leader:** `Yung-Yu Chen <https://twitter.com/yungyuc>`__

 modmesh seamlessly mixes C++ and Python through pybind11, allowing you to leverage the strengths of both programming languages for efficient PDE solving.
-We use Qt to visualize the computation results to make you understand your PDE solution.
-We recently tried to add Gmsh to load the custom mesh to solve the PDE problem.
+We use Qt and Python to visualize the computation results to give you a better understanding of your PDE solution. modmesh also supports mesh visualization, currently in the Gmsh mesh file format.
+We have recently made efforts to improve the modmesh UI/UX.

-Modmesh is designed to run on Windows, Linux, and macOS.
+The design allows it to run on Windows, Linux, and MacOS.
 Everyone can use or contribute to modmesh.

 Python Official Documents Translation (zh_TW)